magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

    Implement proper session management by regularly refreshing tokens and securely logging out users when needed.
 Avoid leaving sessions active unnecessarily, especially for shared or public devices.

 3. **Maintain User Trust**
    User trust depends on security.
 Ensure that age verification, secure logouts, and trusted authentication processes are in place.
-Always comply with GDPR and other relevant data protection laws.
+Always comply with your target regions' relevant data protection laws.

 By following these best practices, CSP ensures a secure and efficient login process for all users while maintaining their trust in the platform's integrity.